matos-hayrapetyan/gallery-images/readme.txt

 * Pagination Position: Set the pagination position

 *    **Load More Styles**
-* Load More Text and Position:Write whatever you need in this field and in the gallery select the position of Load More
+* Load More Text and Position:Write whatever you need in this field and select the position of Load More
 * Load More Font Size and Color: Set the font size and color for the Load More
 * Load More Font Hover Color: Select Load More font hover color for images/videos
 * Load More Button Color and Background Hover Color: Change Load More button color  and background hover color